 Popular Lantana Articles:

 Common Lantana or Lantana Camara has many cultivars.
 It is the most widely grown type of Lantana.
-These plants are usually quite large and may grow in a mounding habit, trailing or a spreading habit.
+These plants are usually quite large and may grow in a mounding habit, trailing, or spreading habit.

 Lantana Camara grows 4′ feet tall and is winter hardy in USDA hardiness zones 8 to 12.
 It flowers in shades of: